sectra-medical/pydicomutils/examples/data/ct_images/README.md

 # LIDC-IDRI
-The contained in this folder has been downloaded from https://www.cancerimagingarchive.net/.
+The contained data in this folder has been downloaded from https://www.cancerimagingarchive.net/.
 Detailed information about the dataset and its use can be found at https://wiki.cancerimagingarchive.net/display/Public/LIDC-IDRI.
 The annotations come from https://wiki.cancerimagingarchive.net/display/DOI/Standardized+representation+of+the+TCIA+LIDC-IDRI+annotations+using+DICOM.

 For full access to the datasets, please visit the above listed urls.